 How much time is required to edit or proofread a document?

-Copy editing and proofreading are labor-intensive procedures that require concentration in order to be performed accurately and thoroughly.
-We typically can edit about 1,000 words of text per hour, while we usually can proofread 2,000 to 2,500 words per hour.
+Copy editing and proofreading are labor-intensive procedures that require concentration in order to be performed accurately thoroughly and constructively.
+Our protocol is to perform two readings to maximize accuracy.
+We typically can process about 5,000 to 6,000 words of text per day when copy editing to rectify errors and make refinements in grammar and syntax, or up to 4,000 words when also reviewing the overall organizational structure of a document.
+We usually can proofread 12,000 to 15,000 words per day.

 How do you mark up drafts that you edit and proofread?